All renderings © Craig Brown. Do not copy, download or use in any form without written permission from Craig Brown.

 1889_cleveland_nl_teamphotodetail1

-Dated May 1889 to June 1889.
+Dated May 22-25, 1889.
 Detail view of photo D. Detail view shows that lettering across shirt was vertically arched.
 Detail view also shows cap with vertical stripes.

 Photo D

-Dated 1891.
+Dated 1891, portrait likely made in 1889.
 Portrait of J McAleer (NL 89, 91-98, PL 90, AL 01).
-This portrait was most likely made in 1889.
 Full view at left, detail view at right.
-Image was included on a collage of player portraits issued in 1891.
+Image was included on a montage of player portraits issued in 1891.
 These portraits displayed a variety of subtle differences in uniform style suggesting some of the portraits were made in 1889 and 1890.
 Based on this, the McAleer portrait, as well as two others, can be identified as taken in 1889.
 Note that the detail view showed lettering that was vertically arched, matching the team photo above, see photo C. Also note that the angled strokes of certain letters were stair-stepped.
+This may be an example of the Kensington stitch mentioned in a newspaper report from August 1889, see below.
 Years McAleer with team from baseball-reference.com.

 Written documentation on these uniforms: